 Quantifying soil carbon, nitrogen, and phosphorus after subsurface drainage installation

-Organization: University of Minnesota, Department of Soil, Water, and Climate
+Study Author(s): Drs.
+Lindsay Pease, Anna Cates, Fabian Fernandez, and Jeff Strock, University of Minnesota, Department of Soil, Water, and Climate

 Important: for the complete report, including all tables and figures, please download using the links to the right.

 Two publications based on findings and results from this work were submitted for publication in 2022.
 These publications are summarized below.

 - Sherbine, K., A. Frankl, F. Fernandez, L. Pease & A. Cates (2023).
 Haney Soil Health Test changes with season, not subsurface drainage.
 Agricultural & Environmental Letters, 8, e20098. https://doi.org/10.1002/ael2.20098

 - This study used the Haney Soil Health Test (HSHT) to monitor changes in soil health following subsurface drainage installation, evaluate seasonal variability in soil nutrient pools, and calculate a potential N fertility credit.